ed-andre/betterjobs-snow/README.md

-# BetterJobs
+# BetterJobs-Snow

-BetterJobs is a comprehensive job search platform that retrieves job postings directly from company career portals across various Applicant Tracking Systems (ATS) such as Workday, Greenhouse, and more.
-This approach allows users to discover job opportunities as soon as they are posted, rather than waiting for them to appear on aggregator sites like LinkedIn or Indeed.
+BetterJobs-Snow is a comprehensive job market analytics project that retrieves job postings directly from company career portals across various Applicant Tracking Systems (ATS) such as Workday, Greenhouse, BambooHR, and more.
+The goal of this project is to analyze the job market for trends, hiring patterns, and industry insights.

 ## ⚠️ Disclaimer